bitloops/blog/articles/svgs-are-not-images-they-are-a-graphics-language.md

 SVGs are often introduced as "just another image format."
 Technically, that's true — but practically, it misses the point.

-**SVGs are better understood as a graphics programming model that runs inside the browser.** They come with their own primitives, coordinate system, and rendering rules, but integrate seamlessly with the DOM, CSS, and JavaScript.
+**SVGs are better understood as a graphics language that runs inside the browser.** They come with their own primitives, coordinate system, and rendering rules, but integrate seamlessly with the DOM, CSS, and JavaScript.

 This article introduces SVG from a developer's perspective — not as a design tool, but as a **system you can reason about, debug, and control with code**.